76°

 Bergeron said that, after a narcotics test, it was determined that Platt was killed by a fentanyl overdose.
 McMillion is the prime suspect in selling Platt the fentanyl that led to his death.

 The Fentanyl Overdose Response Team was created to investigate these cases more effectively and take fentanyl off the street, Bergeron said.
-Drug Enforcement Administration Special Agent Paul Seal said that, while working with Hammond's Fentanyl Overdose Response Team, they have seized eight pounds of fentanyl since the team's creation in January.
+Drug Enforcement Administration Special Agent Paul Seale said that, while working with Hammond's Fentanyl Overdose Response Team, they have seized eight pounds of fentanyl since the team's creation in January.

 "It's not like a normal crime scene," Bergeron said.
 "We're going after the drug dealers, we're going after the people that are selling the fentanyl, that are poisoning members of our community."

-Representatives from the Tangipahoa Parish Sheriff's Office, Homeland Security Investigations and the Livingston Parish Sheriff's Office were also present at the news conference, echoing Bergeron and Seal's commitment to ending an ongoing fentanyl crisis.
+Representatives from the Tangipahoa Parish Sheriff's Office, Homeland Security Investigations and the Livingston Parish Sheriff's Office were also present at the news conference, echoing Bergeron and Seale's commitment to ending an ongoing fentanyl crisis.

 Platt's father said at the news conference he hopes his son's tragic death could help lead to more fentanyl-related arrests and spare other families from the heartbreak of losing a child or other loved one.